Hearty Baked Penne Pasta

 Make the Meat Sauce

 After sautéing some diced onion and garlic, you will brown your ground beef.
-(Here is where you can find meat you can trust, btw.)

-After the ground beef is browned, drain off some fat and add in the tomatoes, tomato sauce, salt, pepper, Italian seasoning.
+After the ground beef is browned, drain off some fat and add in the tomatoes, tomato sauce, salt, pepper, and Italian seasoning.

 Let it simmer on low for about 25-30 minutes.

-After that, remove 3 to 4 cups of the sauce to a different bowl to cool down.
+Once it’s done simmering, remove 3 to 4 cups of the sauce to a different bowl to cool down.
 You’ll see why in a bit.

 Cook the Pasta